mountetna/monoetna/README.md

 There are two error classes available: Etna::BadRequest (for client errors) and Etna::ServerError (for server errors).
 Raising will cause the controller to return a status of 422 or 500 with the given error.

+##Etna::Command

+A basic command-line interface can be built with Etna::Command.
+The Etna::Application singleton will list commands:

+    Ariadne.instance.commands

+and can be setup to run a command from a shell script:

+    Ariadne.instance.run_command(config, *ARGV)

+Commands are subclassed from Etna::Command

+    class Ariadne
+      class Console < Etna::Command
+        usage "ariadne console"

+        def execute
+          require 'irb'
+          ARGV.clear
+          IRB.start
+        end
+      end
+    end

+The command is responsible for creating a database connection, etc., if appropriate by overriding its #setup method.